SmarterApp/RDW_Documentation/deploy/Upgrade.v2_4_0.AWS.md

     ```
 * [ ] (Optional) It is a good idea to go through the rest of this document, updating the configuration, credentials, etc. to match the environment.
 If you don't you'll just have to do it as you go along and there will be an extra commit to do when merging the deploy branch.
 * [ ] Changes to deployment files in `RDW_Deploy_Opus`.
 There are sample deployment files in the `deploy` folder in the `RDW` repository; use those to copy and help guide edits.
-    * Update `deployment` definitions for all deployments
+    * The vendor upgraded Kubernetes during this upgrade and so had to update `deployment` definitions for all deployments.
         * `apiVersion: apps/v1`
         * add `spec.selector.matchLabels` to match the label in `spec.template.metadata.labels`
     * Change image versions to 2.4.0-RELEASE